Did you know?… There are several kinds of errors on Wyoming quarters that relatively few people know about.

 Wondering what those are worth?

-Here’s how many were made at each mint facility and what they’re worth today:
+Here’s how many were made at each mint facility and how much they’re worth today:

-• 2007-P Wyoming quarter — A total of 320,800,000 were minted at the Philadelphia Mint and they are worth face value if found in pocket change due to the circulation wear.
-Uncirculated examples are worth about 50 cents and up.
+- 2007-P Wyoming quarter — A total of 320,800,000 2007-P quarters were minted at the Philadelphia Mint, and these coins are worth face value if found in pocket change due to the circulation wear.
+Uncirculated examples are worth 50 cents and up.

-• 2007-D Wyoming quarter — A whopping sum of 243,600,000 Denver-minted pieces were struck and, like their Philly counterparts, are worth only face value if worn.
-Mint State examples are worth about 50 cents or more.
+- 2007-D Wyoming quarter — A whopping sum of 243,600,000 2007-D quarters were struck at the Denver Mint.
+If worn, they are worth only face value.
+However, Mint State examples are worth 50 cents or more.

 Fun Facts About The 2007 Wyoming Quarter & The State It Honors

-• Wyoming elected Nellie Tayloe Ross in 1924, making her the first female governor in the United States — who later served as director of the United States Mint from 1933 through 1953.
+- Wyoming elected Nellie Tayloe Ross in 1924, making her the first female governor in the United States.
+She later served as director of the United States Mint from 1933 through 1953.

 Other 50 State Quarter Errors